GuillermoCalderon/ProjectiveGeometryInAgda/README.md

 This repository provides the Agda code relative to the paper.

-This code was compiled with version 2.6.0
+This code was compiled with:

++  Agda version 2.6.0
++  Standard library 0.14

 Author
 ------